*Updated on June 10, 2021

 In the excitement of things, you forget one crucial thing: money is a finite resource.

-Money does not grow on trees and if you fail to plan properly, you risk spending the rest of your working life abroad just to keep up with runaway expenses, or worse, go back home to the Philippines without anything to your name.
+Money does not grow on trees and if you fail to plan properly, you risk spending the rest of your working life abroad just to keep up with runaway expenses and likely to go back home to the Philippines without anything to your name.

 Luckily, you’re here now.
-In this post, I outlined the things you should be doing to secure your future by laying down financial foundation while you are preparing to leave the Philippines to work abroad.
+In this post, I outlined the things you should be doing to secure your future by laying down your financial foundation while still preparing to leave the Philippines to work abroad.

 COME UP WITH FIGURES